anwaralshamkhany/Arudino-T-Shirt/README.md

 * 2 meters of normal fabric thread

 # Instructions to build
-1.)
-Put the shirt inside out and sew normal thread in a cicular pattern
+Put the shirt inside out and sew 7 buttons in a circular pattern to match that of the adafruit flora.
+Then sew 4 buttons placed slightly further away from the flora.
+Then use conductive thread in order to wire the flora like this